- 1 # Do I Need Land Registry Lease Plan In the UK?

-The dimensions to be displayed in the lease plan are as follows:
+The dimensions to display in the lease plan are as follows:

 - They must draw to the scale set by the authorities.

 - The boundaries of the property should be precisely defined.
-They should not be increased or decreased for any reason whatsoever.
+They should not increase or decrease for any reason whatsoever.